2002 Quarter Value Checker: Errors List, “D”, “S”, “P” Mint Mark Worth

 Also Read: 22 Rare Quarter Errors List with Pictures (By Year)

-Rare 2002 Quarter Error List
+Rare 2002 Quarter Value: Complete Error List

 1. Saddle Strike Errors

-On affected Tennessee quarters, collectors observe Washington’s profile faintly superimposed over the reverse elements.
-The overlapping creates an almost three-dimensional effect that’s impossible to replicate through normal minting.
+On affected Tennessee quarters, Washington’s profile from the obverse bleeds faintly over the reverse musical instruments, creating an almost three-dimensional effect impossible to replicate through normal minting.

 2. Wrong Planchet Errors